 In May 2021, the Company entered into a crude oil marketing contract with Lion Oil Trading & Transportation, LLC ("Lion") as the purchaser and DKL Permian Gathering, LLC ("DKL") as the gatherer and transporter.
 The contract includes the Company's current and future crude oil production from its horizontal wells in Flat Top where DKL will construct an oil gathering system and custody transfer meters to all the Company's central tank batteries.
-The contract contains a minimum volume commitment commencing October 2021 based on the gross barrels delivered at the Company's central tank battery facilities and is 5,000 Bopd for the first year, 7,500 Bopd for the second year and 10,000 Bopd for the remaining eight years of the contract.
-However, the Company has the ability under the contract to cumulatively bank excess volumes delivered to offset future minimum volume commitments.
+The contract contains a minimum volume commitment commencing October 2021 based on the gross barrels delivered at the Company's central tank batteries delivered at the Company has the ability under the contract to cumulatively bank excess volumes delivered to offset future minimum volume commitments.
 The monetary commitment at June 30, 2021 was \$25.4 million.
 The Company believes it will meet the minimum volume commitment based on the Company's current gross production levels and the current Flat Top development plan.